makamoa/alfred/README.md

 $ conda env create -f deepnano.yml
 $ conda activate deepnano
 ```
+Note 'deepnano.yml' is intended to be used only with Linux systems.
+Should the user experience problems with this file or be using another system
+a full list of requierements for running the code is available in the file
+'requierements.txt' of the repository.

 To use a Jupyter notebook inside the created virtual environment, type the following code:
 ```